 - Pairs well with: Black Urfa Chili, Cobanero Chili, Oregano Buds

-We're partnering with Tunde Wey and his new brand, FK.N.STL, to source this incredible ingredient from women producers in Nigeria's Kwara State, with sourcing and processing by Kasher Organic Farms.
+We're partnering with Tunde Wey and his new brand, FK.N.STL, to source this incredible ingredient from women producers in Nigeria's Ogun State, with sourcing and processing support from Kasher Organic Farms.
 The producer in the pictures is Mommy John.

 "For centuries Nigerians have used indigenously fermented seasonings and condiments to imbue their foods with rich complex flavor.
 Different ethnic groups developed myriad techniques to turn seeds and stems into pungent and powerful pastes and pellets, transforming innocuous ingredients into delicious meals.
 In 1969, Nestle entered the Nigerian market, and the ensuing period has seen artisanal fermented condiments, like Iru, replaced with factory-produced, soy-based bouillon cubes.